 This style of beer originated in the USA in recent years and was first referred to as Cascadian Dark Ale.
 Ales of this style range from dark brown to pitch black and showcase malty and light to moderate roasty notes and are often quite hoppy.
 Some beer affectionados refer to this style of beer as Black IPA.

+.
 India Pale Ales were first brewed in the 18th century in England.
 These ales were made to be very hoppy and high in strength in order to endure the hot weather and rolling seas on the long journey to India.
 English-style IPAs are notable for their distinctive flavours and high alcohol content.
 The malt base is relatively mild, emphasizing the hop character but still retaining a nice balance between hops and malt.
 Typically, the mouthfeel is light to moderate and the finish is clean and smooth.